Monclova, Ohio

 Monclova is an unincorporated community in central Monclova Township, Lucas County, Ohio, United States.
 It has a post office with the ZIP code 43542.

 History

 Monclova was laid out in 1836.
 A post office has been in operation at Monclova since 1852.

+The public school Monclova Elementary (previously Primary) School is located there, as well as one of the trailheads for the Wabash Cannonball Trail.